cpressey/LCF-style-ND/README.md

 An LCF-style theorem prover, as far as I'm concerned, means this:

+You have a programming language, and you will write your proofs directly in this language, as executable programs.

-You have a data type representing valid proofs.
+To do this, you have a data type representing valid proofs.

 You have some operations that produce trivial valid proofs.